 - A DHCP server that is capable of providing the target device’s IP, Subnet & Gateway address.
 Additionally, the DHCP service must provide the default DNS server for the client to use.

 - A DNS server must be active on the network

 - A DNS entry must be defined which points the name <IMAGESERVER1> to each Provisioning Server’s active IP address.
 This DNS entry is used by the target device to find an active server.

 If the target device boots using the BIOS-Embedded Bootstrap, the configuration settings are obtained from the device’s BIOS.
 These BIOS settings may indicate using DHCP with DNS to lookup the IP and server information (dynamic), or it may list up to four server IP addresses in the BIOS (static).

 The first time a target device boots, it reads the product license key and configuration information from the BIOS, locates the Stream Service, and then sends a device registration message to the server.
-This message contains the information, in addition to the information inherited from the device collection template, necessary to add the device to the Provisioning Services database.
+This message contains the information, in addition to the information inherited from the device collection template, necessary to add the device to the Citrix Provisioning database.

 Configuring the BIOS-Embedded Bootstrap Settings

 The OEM configures the BIOS-embedded bootstrap settings so that the bootstrap works ‘out-of-the-box’.
 If you need to change settings, use the Configure BIOS Bootstrap feature in the Console.
 Configuration changes are updated automatically the next time the target device boots.
 However, only those BIOS settings that differ from the new settings are updated.

 The target device must have enough information stored in the BIOS to make initial contact with the Provisioning Server.

 - Right-click on a Provisioning Server in the Console window, then select the Configure Bootstrap menu option.
 The Configure Bootstrap dialog appears.